 A passionate supporter of not-for-profit/charitable sectors she is a rare combination of 'ideas and implementation'.
 Megan is Chair of the St Paul’s Foundation and married to Old Collegian Peter Smith (Clark House 1982-86) and together they have three children; Harry, George and William who attended St Paul’s.

 John Jackson – Foundation Director

 John is the managing partner of a large sheep and beef farming operation in Te Akau.
 He attended Lincoln University, graduating with a Bachelor of Commerce, and Oxford University graduating with a Diploma in Social Studies.
-John is married to Jenny and together they have three children currently attending St Paul’s.
+John is married to Jenny and together they have three children who have attended St Paul’s including daughter Sarah Jackson who was Head Girl in 2018.
 When weather and time permits John enjoys fishing and free diving off the back of their property.

 Fiona Koshy – Foundation Director

 Fiona has been a practising dentist in Waikato for the last 20 years.
 After doing associate dentist stints in Morrinsville, Huntly and Hamilton, she set up Tui Dental in 2013.
 Fiona is a dental graduate from Manipal, India and is married to a Hamilton General Practitioner, Stanley Koshy.
 They have two children David and Rachel.
-David is in year 13 at St Paul’s and Rachel is in year 9 at St Peter’s.
+David was Head Boy in 2020 and Rachel is currently at St Peter’s in Cambridge.

 Andrew Johnson – Foundation Director